Increase ivf success rate3 things you can do to improve your ivf success rate

 Stress is future thinking.
 It’s the misuse of imagination.

 We are designed to live in the moment, not the future.
 Wellbeing means being in the moment.
 Come back to the here and now.
 Recognise, from the moment of embryo transfer, that you are pregnant.
 Be with yourself and your body in that.
 Visualise your body doing exactly what you want it to do.
-This can help you turn the Two Week Wait in to a Two Week Thrive.

 “In my 7th month of pregnancy, after 2 failed cycles of IVF and lots of desperation.
 What I needed was changing my mindset and Russell was invaluable in helping me to do so.”